Cosmological

 (P6) If the biblical account provides a better explanation of these facts than alternative accounts, then it is reasonable to accept it as the best explanation.

-(C4) Therefore, if the biblical account provides the best explanation, it is reasonable to accept it. (from P5 and P6, abduction)
+(C4) Therefore, if the biblical account provides the best explanation, it is reasonable to accept it. (from P5 and P6, abduction to the best explanation)

 (C1) Therefore, a maximally great being exists.